dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2537: Art showcases creativity and enriches culture.
+### T2537: Arts institutions provide platforms for artists and enrich our cultural heritage.

 |Support|
 |---|